copsTvFan/cops-episode-guide/guide.md

 "Run and Gun"

 - A wanted man makes a break for it with deputies hot on his trail.
-- Police find themselves in a vehicle pursuit when a driver’s fears get the better of him.
+- Police find themselves in a vehicle pursuit when a driver's fears get the better of him.
 - A traffic stop exposes a car full of people who have a lot to hide.

 ## S30E20